phandennis/2520_reminder_app/README.md

 Enter `jimmy123@gmail.com` for the email
 and `jimmy123!` for the password

-or check out models/userModel.js to try out other user's in the database.
+or check out models/userModel.js to try out other users in the database.

 ## Author